dou1984/coev/paper/An efficient event-driven coroutine solution.md

 # Summarize

-All awaiter coroutines are event-driven.
+&nbsp;&nbsp;&nbsp;&nbsp;All awaiter coroutines are event-driven.
 When waiting for an event, save the event in async.
 When the event completes, resume the event and jump to the waiting awaiter.
 When the awaiter completes, it can return to the waiting caller’s awaiter.
 Developers only need to understand awaiter, event, async, and the wait_for function.
 There is no need to understand concepts like promise_type or coroutine_handle , nor is there a need to encapsulate coroutines based on different business logic.

-The solution is highly abstract and can be used to transform asynchronous programs into coroutines.
+&nbsp;&nbsp;&nbsp;&nbsp;The solution is highly abstract and can be used to transform asynchronous programs into coroutines.
 Whether it’s file I/O, networking, pipelines, or business code, all asynchronous processes can be converted into coroutines.
 This significantly reduces development complexity and aligns with the thinking habits of most developers.

-The author has provided a complete implementation, including examples with HTTP, MySQL client, and Hiredis.
+&nbsp;&nbsp;&nbsp;&nbsp;The author has provided a complete implementation, including examples with HTTP, MySQL client, and Hiredis.
 You can find the source code at <https://github.com/dou1984/coev/tree/main/src/coev>.